ec-jrc/re3gistry/README.md

 # Re3gistry governance and Contributions (Under development)

-The Re3gistry project has established a governance model with well-defined processes to ensure the best use and sustainability of the software by the community.The governance is overseen by the managers of the system.
+The Re3gistry project has established a governance model with well-defined processes to ensure the best use and sustainability of the software by the contributors and the community at large.
+The governance is overseen by the Re3gistry managers.

 ## Project boards